IS-UMK/Slaviature/keyman/README.md

 Description
 -----------
-The keyboard for Slavistic Phonetic Alphabet.
+The Unicode keyboard for Slavistic Phonetic Alphabet.

 Links
 -----